mavlink/MAVSDK-docs/en/examples/follow_me.md

 The example registers with `FakeLocationProvider` for location updates.
 These are passed to the Follow Me plugin, which in turn sends them to the vehicle.

-The operation of the "DroneCore" part of this code is discussed in the guide: [Follow Me](../guide/follow_me.md).
+The operation of the "SDK-specific" part of this code is discussed in the guide: [Follow Me](../guide/follow_me.md).

 ## Source code {#source_code}